Standard contractual clauses

 As before, Art.
 13(1)(f) GDPR requires that the data subject be provided with "a reference to the appropriate or suitable safeguards and how to obtain a copy of them or where they are available".
 For example:

-In cases where data is transferred outside the EU, we have concluded corresponding EU standard contractual clauses.
+In the cases in which it comes to a Transmission data is processed outside the EU, we have concluded corresponding EU standard contractual clauses.
 You can request a copy of these clauses by sending an email to SCC-Kopie@unternehmen.de or you can find them on our website at www.unternehmen.de/scc.

 Can I now use the new SCC to transfer personal data to third countries such as the USA without further measures?
 Can I do without additional protective measures?

-No. As part of a mandatory risk assessment, the data protection situation in the recipient country must be evaluated and suitable protective measures must be defined on this basis, or the data processing may not take place in principle, including in the opinion of the Chair of the Data Protection Conference.
+No. As part of a mandatory risk assessment, the data protection situation in the recipient country must be evaluated and suitable protective measures must be defined on this basis, or data processing may, in the opinion of the Chairwoman of the Data Protection Committee, among others, be restricted.
+Data protection conferencedo not take place.

 What risk does my company face if I do without the SCC or use it incorrectly?

-In addition to the risk of warnings from interest groups and competitors (competition law) and reputational damage in the event of media coverage of non-compliant data processing, there is a particular risk of sanctions by the competent data protection supervisory authority.
+In addition to the risk of Warning by interest groups and competitors (competition law) and reputational damage in the event of media coverage of non-compliant data processing, there is a particular risk of sanctions by the competent authorities.
+Supervisory authority in the Data protection.

 - the possibility of carrying out investigations in the form of data protection audits,